gregurco/jobeet-tutorial/docs/days/day-14.md

 ```

 This container has **Node.JS** and **npm** inside.
-npm is a package manager for JavaScript (like Composer for PHP).
+Npm is a package manager for JavaScript (like Composer for PHP).

 Build and run Node.js container: